johsteffens/About-Me/README.md

 **A: I invented the wheel!**

 **Q:** Well, lets agree that you have an inventive spirit.
 Can you elaborate?<br>
 **A: I love solving problems or improving existing solutions.
 I also enjoy tackling already solved problems from a different viewpoint and eventually discover different (occasionally better) methods.
 I generally do not expect to be the first arriving at any particular solution.
-Though that happens occasionally, too.**
+Though, that happens occasionally, too.**

 **Q:** Where does that inclination come from?<br>
 **A: It could be considered a learning disorder.**

 **Q:** A disorder?
 Please elaborate.<br>
 **A: I've difficulty learning and understanding simply by memorizing things.
 Instead I learn by reinventing/rediscovering and eventually comparing my result to the generally accepted one.
 That process can be quite slow and tedious.
-When my result agrees, though, it floods my brain with dopamine.
-When it disagrees, I consider it to mean one of two extremes.**
+When my result agrees, I get a dopamine rush.
+When it disagrees, one of two cases apply.**

-**Q:** Which two extremes?<br>
+**Q:** Which two cases?<br>
 **A:**

 1. **I am mistaken.**